Note

 The equation for determining the secure score for multiple subscriptions and connectors is:

 The combined score for multiple subscriptions and connectors includes a weight for each subscription and connector.
-Defender for Cloud determines the relative weights for your subscriptions and connectors based on factors such as the number of resources.
-The current score for each subscription and connector is calculated in the same way as for a single subscription or connector, but then the weight is applied as shown in the equation.
+Defender for Cloud determines the relative weights for your subscriptions and connectors based on a linear weighting model using the combined number of healthy and unhealthy resources per subscription (excluding 'Not applicable' resources).
+The current score for each subscription and connector is calculated in the same way as for a single subscription or connector, and then its weight is applied (see equation).
+If a subscription or connector doesn't have any assessments (no healthy or unhealthy resources) for a given control, that control is excluded from the score calculation for that subscription or connector.
+In that case, neither the control's current nor maximum potential points contribute to that subscription's score.
+The aggregated secure score shown in the UI is not a simple arithmetic average of per-subscription percentages or per-control counts; it's a weighted sum across subscriptions.
+Therefore, the per-control resource numbers displayed in the UI can't be used to manually recompute the overall secure score across multiple subscriptions.

 When you view multiple subscriptions and connectors, the secure score evaluates all resources within all enabled policies and groups them.
 Grouping them shows how, together, they affect each security control's maximum score.